squireChuck/asset-projection-analysis/docs/overview.md

      e.g. as opposed to consecutive, separate graphs.

 TODO's
-- What do 50 assets per year look like?
-  - toggle chart legend
-  - what is a comfortable size for rendering the charts vertically? should there be an option to toggle which chart is shown (market value, net yield, both?)
 - New page showing diff charts
    - routing for components
    - diff Market value (current - prev year) - % diff